rbms-bsc/DCRMR/_pages/Phys-desc/Production-method.md

 >Source code of term: <CITE>aat</CITE>
 >>(*Comment*: Example includes the MARC source code of term for clarity)

-<a name="6.27.3.23.Y.Y">6.27.3.23.Y.Y</a> When multiple techniques or processes are known to have been employed in a single graphic item or each item of a multipart resource but are fully or partially unidentified, or too numerous to list, use the terms "multiple processes".

-<a name="6.27.3.25.Y.Y">6.27.3.25.Y.Y</a> *Optionally*, in addition to "multiple processes" multiple processes, record the materials that can be readily identified as [Details of production method](/DCRMR/phys-desc/Details-of-production-method/) (see 6.275.SOMETHING.SOMETHING).

 <a name="6.27.3.3">6.27.3.3</a> When multiple techniques or processes are identified in a manifestation, record as many terms as appropriate, with the predominant one, if any, first.

 >**Example:**